warrenchu/mealTime/README.md

 # Technologies used
 * Angular
 * Spring Boot (in a separate private repository)- this is the back-end of the project.
 It connects to an API to fetch restaurant recommendations.

+# Copyright
+Copyright 2022-2023 by Warren Chu.
+All Rights Reserved.